 Which Organizations Should Perform KYB?

 KYB is necessary not only for banks.
-According to the 5th AML directive, the following organizations, businesses and individuals are subjected to the regulation:
+According to the 5th AML directive, the following organisations, businesses and individuals are subjected to the regulation:

 While not required by law, companies in unregulated industries also perform KYB checks.
 The reason is that regulatory checks on business partners can secure a company’s reputation and protect it from fraud and misuse of assets.